Christian1984/go-maptilecache/README.md

 This project is a simple, open source map tile cache written go and licensed under the MIT license.

-Upon receiving a map tile request the cache will check for cached map tiles and evaluate its age against a previously configured "Time to Live".
+Upon receiving a map tile request the cache checks for cached map tiles and evaluates its age against a previously configured "Time to Live".

 - If the tile exists and is still current it will be served directly from the cache.
 - Otherwise it will be fetched from the remote server of the map tile provider, served to the client while the cache will be updated accordingly.